vishalidinesh1998/Reestar-simple-website/README.md

 2. Open the project folder.
 3. Run `index.html` in your browser.

-## 📌 Future Enhancements
+🎯 Future Enhancements
-- Adding hover effects and transitions for better UI
+Adding JavaScript for interactive elements

-- Enhancing the layout with more styling improvements
+Improving responsiveness with media queries

-- Improving mobile responsiveness
+Animations and hover effects for a better UI